mak3e/Barcode128/README.md

 Usage

 ```
-Barcode128 (application identifier) data ...
+C:\<path>\> Barcode128 "(application identifier) data" ...
 ```
-Spaces and newlines will be removed
+Spaces and newlines will be removed.
+You can add multiple applications

 List of application identifiers and more info https://en.wikipedia.org/wiki/GS1-128